smidge

 The Adult Care Center is a non-profit organization that first offered part-time (one afternoon per week) adult care services in August 1993 at First Christian Church in Winchester.

-To-date, the Center has served several hundred participants ranging in age from 23 to 94 with diagnoses ranging from a fractured hip to Alzheimer’s disease (our most prevalent diagnosis).
+To-date, the Center has served over four hundred participants ranging in age from 23 to 100 with diagnoses ranging from a fractured hip to Alzheimer's disease (our most prevalent diagnosis).

 Throughout its years of service, the Adult Care Center has maintained a reputation of providing quality personalized care to its participants while offering energetic activity programs that are both recreational and therapeutic.